 Los Angeles County / Orange County HMIS Collaborative

 Presently, the Los Angeles Continuum of Care (LACoC) is part of a collaborative called the Los Angeles/Orange County (LA/OC) HMIS Collaborative.
-The LA/OC HMIS Collaborative consists of four Continuums of Care (CoC): Los Angeles, Glendale, Pasadena, and in Orange County, OC Partnership.
+The LA/OC HMIS Collaborative consists of four Continuums of Care (CoC): Los Angeles, Glendale, Pasadena, and in Orange County, 2-1-1 Orange County.

 Advantages of a Regional Approach